ProjectEvergreen/greenwood/CONTRIBUTING.md

 $ yarn commit
 ```

+The PR title should match the conventional commits format as well.
+If you make the PR after one commit, GitHub will [automatically use the first commit as the](https://www.reddit.com/r/github/comments/uqxjlc/always_use_first_commit_as_pr_titledescription/).

 > _To test the CI build scripts locally, run the `yarn` commands mentioned in the section in the Continuous Integration section of this document.  (basically just make sure linting, formatting, and test tasks are all passing)._

 ## Release Management